On the Short Dissipation Scales and Current-Sheet Properties of Low-Coronal EUV Brightenings: Conclusion

 \section{Conclusion}

-Solar Orbiter's unique observational capabilities-high-resolution imaging from 0.5 AU combined with stereoscopic triangulation-have fundamentally advanced our understanding of coronal heating.
+Solar Orbiter's unique observational capabilities—high-resolution imaging from 0.5 AU combined with stereoscopic triangulation—have fundamentally advanced our understanding of coronal heating.
 The mission has revealed that the corona is heated through two distinct but complementary mechanisms operating across different energy scales and spatial locations.

-The comprehensive energy analysis by \citet{Podladchikova2025} demonstrates that picoflares follow a power-law distribution with slope $\alpha = 2.3$, causing the total energy flux $F \propto \int E^{1-\alpha} dE$ to converge at the lower limit.
+The comprehensive energy analysis by \citet{Podladchikova2025} demonstrates that these small-scale EUV brightenings follow a power-law distribution with slope $\alpha = 2.3$, causing the total energy flux $F \propto \int E^{1-\alpha} dE$ to converge at the lower limit.
 This indicates that numerous small-scale events dominate the heating budget, requiring a minimum energy of $E_{\text{min}} \approx 1.25\times 10^{18}$ erg to sustain the quiet-Sun heating flux, confirming theoretical predictions by \citet{Vlahos1994} and \citet{Georgoulis1996}.
 However, this conclusion is sensitive to the exact slope value—a shallower slope ($\alpha = 1.9$) would shift energy dominance to larger nanoflares, highlighting the critical need for precise measurements.